- Preventive Controls Rules: Human Food and Animal Food

 The final rule gives importers the flexibility to determine appropriate verification measures based on risks associated with the food and supplier performance, while acknowledging the greater risk to public health posed by the most serious hazards in foods.
 Depending on the circumstances, supplier verification activities could include audits, records review, sampling and testing, some combination of those, or other activities.
 When there is reason to believe that a hazard in a food that will be controlled by the foreign supplier is one for which there is a reasonable probability that it will cause serious adverse health consequences or deaths, a clear, rigorous verification standard is required in the form of annual on-site auditing of the supplier.
 However, importers have the flexibility to use a different approach if they can establish that it will be appropriate to provide adequate assurance that the foreign supplier is significantly minimizing or preventing the hazard.

-FSVP.4 Will importers find themselves having to meet the provisions of the FVSP regulations and the regulations on preventive controls for human and animal foods?
+FSVP.4 Will importers find themselves having to meet the provisions in the FSVP regulations and the regulations on preventive controls for human and animal foods?

 FSVP.5 Who is subject to the FSVP rule?